 The Chief Executive Officer reports to the Company Directors and has day-to-day responsibility for the management of The Buttery.

 Appointed CEO in August 2014: John has held CEO and general management positions with major multi-national companies in Australia, New Zealand, Hong Kong and Singapore.
 In Australia, he has held CEO positions in not-for-profit organisations in the youth, community development and environmental sectors.
 He has an engineering degree and qualifications in financial management, general management, human resources and marketing.

-The Buttery Foundation helps raise funds for programs and capital expenditure.
+The Buttery Sydney Committee helps raise funds for programs and capital expenditure.
 Its long-term objective is to raise funds to construct a new facility which will double the number of people able to undertake The Buttery’s residential rehabilitation program.
 All members volunteer their time and receive no remuneration.

 Adriana is the Director and Principle Consultant at Consulting Australia, which provides Management Consulting services to SME across Australia.
 The client’s range from start-ups to highly regarded well-known brands.
 In the last 22 years, Adriana enjoyed starting, buying, building up and selling over 10 self owned businesses in various industries.
 Her strengths are in identifying and commercialising opportunities, with the ability to develop, coach and mentor people in all aspects of a business.
 Adriana has committee experience as President, Chair and Treasurer.
 Most recently Adriana published her first book, which hit #1 Amazon Best Seller.

 Adriana is married to her long-term life partner, they have 2 young children.
 She enjoys to spend time with her family, continued learning, keeping fit and taking holidays with family and friends.
 Adriana joined the Advisory Committee for the Buttery Foundation, with the aim to use her commercial skills as required to help develop a greater awareness in the community of the Buttery Foundation and the great help it offers to those seeking help from addictions.